-In 1986, he began his professional career working with Gualtiero Marchesi in Milan, in the first Italian restaurant awarded with three Michelin stars.
+In 1986 he began his professional career at Gualtiero Marchesi in Milan, the first Italian restaurant to win three Michelin stars.

 Since then, he has brought his culinary flair to a number of cities: Savona, Paris, Florence, Brescia, Cuneo, and then back to Milan, where he accepted the invitation of the Stoppani family, owners of the most famous delicatessen in the country since 1883, to open the Ristorante Cracco-Peck, where he took on the role of Executive Chef.
 Since 2018 he has been at the helm of the restaurant in the Galleria, the city’s elegant gathering-place.